sjip1492/cellsangels/docs/inheritability.markdown

 The test method is Exam Sequencing with CNV approved in the New York States.

 Most likely, this gene mutation happens during the affected persons' lifetime, but in a small proportion, it can be inherited from a parent.
 Knowing the existence of cancer can both affect the duration between check-ups and result in more frequent check-ups and also the treatment of cancer itself.
-EGFR gene-related cancers can be treated as an inhibitor targeted to the EGFR proteins that are more active than usual.
+EGFR gene-related cancers can be treated as an inhibitor targeted to the EGFR proteins that are more active than usual [source 7](https://doi.org/10.1517/14728222.2011.648617).